Residence Halls & Eastview Terrace

 - Canvassing may occur in the commons buildings with an approved space/table reservation.
 Canvassing may not occur in the residential dining rooms.

-- Any canvasser in the residence hall buildings must register with the Assistant Director no less than twenty-four hours prior to the canvass and must clearly understand all provisions of canvassing regulations before canvassing may begin.
-A canvasser who is not a resident of the building in which door to door canvassing is taking place must be escorted by a resident of the building at all times.
+- Any canvasser in the residence hall buildings must register with the assistant director at least 24 hours before the canvass and must clearly understand all provisions of canvassing regulations before canvassing may begin.
+A canvasser who is not a resident of the building in which door-to-door canvassing is taking place must be escorted by a resident of the building at all times.

 - When contacting students in their rooms, canvassers must knock before entering, identify themselves, announce their specific purpose, enter an individual room only with the expressed consent of the resident, and leave immediately if the resident so requests.